Korean Payment Etiquette: The Small Gesture Most Tourists Never Notice

 That afternoon, I watched someone else pay.
 Two hands.
 Slight bow of the head.
 A smooth closing of the moment.
 It looked practiced, but not stiff.
 Natural, but deliberate.

-handing a credit card with both hands in Korea convenience store
+paying with a credit card using both hands in a Korea convenience store

 I thought about rhythm.
 How conversations have them.
 How cities do too.
 I noticed I had entered on the wrong beat.